Scooby-Doo Meets the Boo Brothers: Plot

-Shaggy, Scooby and Scrappy follow the trail through a number of clues that the Colonel has hidden for them, which takes them to several different points in the mansion and also in the rest of the plantation.
-As they progress in their treasure hunt, things become harder, with numerous ghosts appearing, including that of Colonel Beauregard, the Headless Horseman, and a sinister, skeletal Skull Ghost.
-To make matters worse, they also have to deal with Billy Bob and his sister Sadie Mae, both of whom continue to pursue Shaggy, and who keep showing up along with the escaped gorilla.
+Shaggy, Scooby and Scrappy then follow the trail through a number of clues that the Colonel has hidden for them, which takes them to several different points in the mansion and also around the rest of the plantation.
+As the trio progress in their treasure hunt, things become harder, with numerous ghosts appearing, including that of Colonel Beauregard, the Headless Horseman, and a sinister, skeletal Skull Ghost.
+To make matters worse, the gang also have to deal with Billy Bob and his sister Sadie Mae, both of whom continue to pursue Shaggy, and who keep showing up along with the escaped gorilla.
 On top of that, the trio encounter a very angry bear, and the Boo Brothers reveal themselves incapable of getting rid of any ghost, only causing more mayhem whenever they try to help.
 During the search, however, the lost truck is found, having sunk into a secret underground tunnel.

-After much treasure hunting, the gang finally find the last clue, revealing that the treasure is hidden in the mansion's fireplace, much to the happiness of the Skull Ghost, who holds the gang at gunpoint, and tries to claim it for himself before the treasure pours out of the fireplace, trapping the ghost beneath a pile of gold and jewels.
+After more treasure hunting, the gang finally finds the last clue, revealing that the treasure is hidden in the mansion's fireplace, much to the happiness of the Skull Ghost, who holds the gang at gunpoint, and tries to claim the fortune for himself before the treasure then pours out of the fireplace, trapping the ghost beneath a massive pile of gold and jewels.
 Shaggy, Scooby and Scrappy then unmask the Skull Ghost, who appears to be Sheriff Buzby.
 Just then, however, the real Sheriff Rufus Buzby arrives, revealing that the Skull Ghost is actually his greedy brother, T.J. who had been impersonating him, as well as the remaining ghosts that were haunting the place.

-With the treasure found, Shaggy is taken by the Boo Brothers' story that they need a home to haunt, so he turns the mansion over to them and the treasure is put into the Beauregard Trust Fund for Orphans.
+With the treasure found, Shaggy is moved by the Boo Brothers' story that they need a home to haunt, so he turns the mansion over to them and the treasure is then put into the Beauregard Trust Fund for Orphans.
 Saying their goodbyes, Shaggy and the dogs drive back home.
 Along the way, they encounter once more the ghost of Colonel Beauregard.
 Shaggy thinks this is another prank by Scooby, until he realizes it's real.
 He subsequently speeds away as fast as possible.